DianaCPeterson/phase-4-mock-challenge-camping-fun/README.md

 ```

 There is some starter code in the `db/seeds.rb` file so that once you've
-generated the models, you'll be able to create data to test your application.
+generated the models, you'll be able to create data to tenpst your application.

 You can run your Rails API on [`localhost:3000`](http://localhost:3000) by running: